DARIAEngineering/dcaf_case_management/docs/SETTING_UP_A_NEW_INSTANCE.md

 ## By the way

-DCAF has a lot of the surrounding infrastructure set up in such a way that it's easy to add new instances to our set.
+DCAF has a lot of the surrounding infrastructure set up in such a way that it's easy to add new instances to our set (what's referred to in this document as the `DCAF pipeline`).
 So please reach out to us if you're interested in skipping a lot of the tedious technical setup here.

 ## Main steps